Qiskit/documentation/README.md

 2. Run `npm run gen-api -- -p <pkg-name> -v <version>`, e.g. `npm run gen-api -- -p qiskit -v 0.45.0`

 If the version is not for the latest stable minor release series, then add `--historical` to the arguments.
 For example, use `--historical` if the latest stable release is 0.45.\* but you're generating docs for the patch release 0.44.3.
+Additionally, If you are regenerating a dev version, then you can add `--dev` as an argument and the documentation will be built at `/docs/api/<pkg-name>/dev`.

 In this case, no commit will be automatically created.